cobwebch/svconnector_json/Documentation/Introduction/Index.rst

 Keeping the developer happy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you appreciate this extension, don't hesite to mention it around you or "like" the extension from the detail view on the TER.
+If you appreciate this extension, don't hesitate to mention it around you or "like" the extension from the detail view on the TER.

 You may also take a step back and reflect about the beauty of sharing.